 The largest investment most people make is their home or land.
 Each landowner should have a survey completed of their property to insure they are buying and getting what they believe they are.
 Each landowner should also know where their property boundaries lie in order to protect their property from encroachments and trespassing.
 Too many times people opt out of the option for a survey and end up with legal and or personal issues.

 As with all other professionals you should hire a surveyor based on their qualifications and their track record.
-You can begin by searching our find-a-surveyor directory to find surveyors who work in your region of the state.
+You can begin by searching our map of Vermont surveyors to find surveyors who work in your region of the state.
 Then hire someone you are comfortable talking to and that you want to do business with.
 Always ask for references and examples of their work.
 Word of mouth is the best indication that you are choosing the right surveyor.

 There are many factors that come into play during the process of a survey, including the terrain, foliage, old recorded documents, date of last survey, disturbed or missing property corners, size of tract to be surveyed and the scope of services required to name a few.
 Be upfront with your surveyor and let them know what you expect as a final product and the services you expect to receive during the survey process.
 Each surveyor will price or quote a job differently but should be able to advise clients in regards to expense.